mankar1257/FACE_SONG_API/README.md

 ## Getting Started

-In order to memic the project , you need to have
+In order to mimic the project , you need to have

   1. an AWS account (free tier )